Comparison of Bayesian and particle swarm algorithms for hyperparameter optimisation in machine learning applications in high energy physics: Parallelisation capability

 \paragraph{Particle swarm optimisation} In contrast to the BO algorithm, the capability to make efficient use of parallel computing resources is an intrinsic feature of the PSO algorithm.
 We find that the performance of the PSO algorithm depends on the value of $N_{parallel}$, which corresponds to the number of particles in the swarm, in a non-trivial manner.
 Both too small and too large values of $N_{parallel}$ degrade the performance of the PSO algorithm compared to the optimal value.
 We find that the optimal value of $N_{parallel}$ amounts to about $2\%$ times the total number ($N_{tot}$) of evaluations of the Rosenbrock function, \ie the best performance of the PSO algorithm is achieved when using $N_{parallel} = 0.02 \cdot N_{tot}$ particles in the swarm and a fixed number of $50$ iterations (up to $10000$ evaluations of the Rosenbrock function that we have tried).
 We recommend to set the parameter $N_{info}$ of the PSO algorithm to $10\%$ times $N_{parallel}$.

-We find that the CPU time overhead imposed by the PSO algorithm (spend on updating the positions and momenta of the particles in the swarm) is negligible for both benchmark tasks.
+We find that the CPU time overhead imposed by the PSO algorithm (spent on updating the positions and momenta of the particles in the swarm) is negligible for both benchmark tasks.

-\paragraph{} The CPU time overhead limits the ``speedup'' (reduction in wall time) that one can achieve by increasing the number of points in hyperparameter space that are evaluated in parallel.
+The CPU time overhead limits the ``speedup'' (reduction in wall time) that one can achieve by increasing the number of points in hyperparameter space that are evaluated in parallel.
 The effect is referred to as ``Amdahl's law''~\cite{amdahl} in the literature and visualized in Fig.~\ref{fig:amdahl}.
 An ideal algorithm with negligible overhead would achieve a speedup factor equal to $N_{parallel}$ in this figure.
 The speedup achieved by the PSO algorithm on both benchmark tasks is very close to the ideal case.
 The CPU time overhead limits the speedup factor achievable by the BO algorithm to about $3$ for the task of finding of the minimum of the Rosenbrock function and to about $12$ for the HBC task.